justinmklam/personal-blog/content/posts/2025/08/replacing-disqus-with-giscus/index.md

 📊 Summary: 8 new threads ready for migration, 4 already exist 🚫 Skipped 265 threads with no comments
 ```

+### Option 1: Posting from a Personal Account

+If you want to avoid having to go through the extra steps of creating a Github App, and are okay with all the imported comments being under your account, then this method is for you.
+If not, move on to the next section!

 For actually running the migration to Github Discussions, be sure to create a new [personal access token](https://github.com/settings/personal-access-tokens) and set it as `GITHUB_TOKEN` in your environment.